Demkeys/x86_64AssemblyATTGASExamples/SystemCalls/ReadAndWrite/readme.md

 ## Read and Write System Calls example ##

+This code is meant to be assembled, linked and run on Linux.
 To assemble, link and run:

 `as myreadandwriteprog.s -o myreadandwriteprog.o; ld myreadandwriteprog.o -o myreadandwriteprog; ./myreadandwriteprog`